-tamia rashima jordan, M.Ed. (linktr.ee/missmia78), is a radical EQUITY & (social and transformative) JUSTICE educator who channels her energy into projects that heal the BIPOC (Black & Indigenous & People of Color) community.
+tamia rashima jordan, M.Ed. (linktr.ee/missmia78), is a radical JEDI (justice equity diversity & inclusion) educator who channels her energy into projects that heal the BIPOC (Black & Indigenous & People of Color) community.
+She grounds her work in Emergent Strategy (a.m. brown), community accountability (Kaba et. al.), healing justice, and transformative justice (G. Boggs et. al.).
 Currently she serves as the Director of Intercultural Student Affairs at Emerson College located in Boston, Massachusetts.

 Despite living and working in the Greater Boston area for almost 13 years, tamia remains true to her Jersey roots.
 Originally from Hackensack, NJ - We are the Comets.
 The mighty mighty Comets - tamia remains a die-hard Yankees and Knicks fan.